tub-man/tub-man.github.io/_pages/repair.md

 ---
 title: Repair
+description: Bring your broken tub back to life
 permalink: repair/
 layout: default
 thumbnail: http://i.imgur.com/JL0t3LZ.jpg
 ---

-## Bring that old, broken tub back to life

 The bathtub is often a costly part of the residence.
 A small accident can cause major damage.
 Replacing a bathtub conventionally is paired with a lot of ruckus.
 Let alone the costs and consequential damages that comes with it.